five-5/ATMApplication/README.md

-# ATMServer
+# ATMApplication
-Modify the protype of one client application to c/s framework application of socket.
+The protype of the brief ATMApplication.